BobHanson/jni-inchi-SwingJS/jni-inchi-wrapper/readme.txt

 ln -s libinchi.so.1 libinchi.so).

 When the JNI InChI wrapper is used, it attempts to load the required native (C++) libraries.
-To do this Java searches the directories found in the java.library.path system property.
+To do this Java searches the directory containing the class files or JAR file, the current working directory and the directories found in the java.library.path system property.
 These are usually directories from the jdk or jre installation, and either the contents of the PATH environmental variable, in Windows, or the contents of LD_LIBRARY_PATH in Linux.
 Therefore, in order to use the JNI InChI wrapper the native library files must be placed in one of these directories.
-If, however, you are using the jniInChI.jar file and it fails to load the native code it will attempt to extract the copies of the libraries contained in the jar and place them into '.' and try loading the native code again automatically.
-For this to work the current user must have write access to the appropriate directory, and either PATH or LD_LIBRARY_PATH must contain '.'.
-To prevent this behaviour you can set the JniInchiWrapper.AUTO_PLACE_NATIVE_CODE variable to false before constructing any InChI generators; by default it is set to true.
+If, however, you are using the jniInChI.jar file and it fails to load the native code it will attempt to extract the copies of the libraries contained in the jar and place them into either the directory containing the class files, or the current working directory and try loading the native code again automatically.
+For this to work the current user must have write access to the appropriate directory.

 To test whether this distribution is working on your system ensure that either the jar file, or the class files, are in your Java classpath and run:

-	java sea36.inchitools.jni.TestJniInchiWrapper
+	java sea36.inchitools.jni.Main

 5. Usage